 In his 2011 annual report, the United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Frank La Rue, focused on the internet.
 The report considered general human rights principles on freedom of opinion and expression, whether these apply to the internet, and a number of issues including:

 Arbitrary blocking or filtering of content

-- Criminalizing of legitimate expression
+Criminalisation of legitimate expression

-- Imposition of Internet intermediary liability
+Imposition of internet intermediary liability

 The implications of disconnecting users including on the grounds of intellectual property rights violations

 Privacy and data protection

-We will take results into our research, capacity building, networking and advocacy strategies and activities, such as our advocacy at the United Nations human rights mechanisms, and to support our members and partners to advocate for deeper understanding that internet rights are human rights.
+We will take the results into our research, capacity building, networking and advocacy strategies and activities, such as our advocacy at the United Nations human rights mechanisms, and to support our members and partners to advocate for deeper understanding that internet rights are human rights.